You’re a Star…..Literally.

 The Greatest Intergalactic Guide to Space Ever by the Brainwaves.
 London; New York:DK Publishers, 2009.

 Posted by Sharon Fennimore Rudyk, Owner and Director of Yoga Matrika, a lovely little studio in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania: 6520 Wilkins Avenue, Pittsburgh, PA 15217.
-Contact information for Sharon is available on the website: http://www.yogamatrika.com/.
+Contact information for Sharon is available on the website: https://www.yogamatrika.com/.
 Please feel free to share and re-post, but be kind and give credit back to the Yoga Matrika blog and Sharon.
 Namaste!

 Tribecca Yummy Mummy